MWells012/11-Note-Taker/README.md

 c. view the app via the server on http://localhost:3001

 # Usage
 The note taker app is an application available for a person to help keep all their tasks in one spot.
-There is a prompt on the screen
+On the initial screen once running the program locally there is a button to click in the middle of the screen that will take you to the note taking app.
+From there you are prompted on the screen to add a new note with a title.

 # Tests
-To test this application you will need to use Jest, to run the test in your terminal you will need to type `npm run test`.
+To test this application you will need to use Jest, to run the test in your terminal you will need to type `npm start`.

 # Mock-Up